-While the regulatory citation applies only to USTs, these steps may also be required in the event of a release from a leaking AST if the corrective action is under the oversight of the RST Division.
+While the regulatory citation applies only to USTs, these steps may also be required in the event of a release from a leaking AST if the corrective action is under the oversight of the RST Office.

 Pre-approval of costs for initial response activities is not required for possible trust fund participation.
 The costs incurred, however, must be reasonable if they are to be submitted for reimbursement.
 An emergency should not be used as an excuse for failure to exercise common sense and prudence where costs are concerned.

 Free product is defined in 40 CFR 280.12 as “a regulated substance that is present as a non-aqueous phase liquid [liquid not dissolved in water],” sometimes also called NAPL.

 Although it is difficult to correlate an observed thickness of free product in a monitoring well to a defined risk to human health and the environment, free product recovery is required by 40 CFR 280.64 to the “maximum extent practicable” as determined by DEQ.

 If sufficient free product thicknesses are present on the groundwater table, the product itself may be mobile.
 Consequently, abatement of free product migration is a minimum objective in free product removal and another reason for free product recovery as an interim measure during site assessment activities or during development of a corrective action plan.